Scottsdale, AZ | GTM & Sales Leadership

 GTM Builder.
 Revenue Leader.
 People-First.

-15 years building, inheriting, and transforming sales organizations.
+Over 15 years building, inheriting, and transforming sales organizations.
 I've started teams from zero and taken over teams that needed a reset - and in both cases, left behind something better than I found.
 I don't just build pipelines.
 I build people.

 About Me